 Issuance costs related to the financing were \$282,773, including the issuance of warrants to purchase 218,300 shares of common stock to designees of Riverbank Capital Securities, Inc., or Riverbank, which served as our placement agent in connection with the private placement.
 Certain of our officers and directors are principals of Riverbank.
-See "Transactions with Related Persons, Promoters and Certain Control Persons."
+See "Item 13 - Certain Relationships and Related Transactions, and Director Independence" of this Form 10-K.